cqframework/ecqm-content-qicore-2022/README.md

 To author content in this implementation guide, you can use either the Atom CQL Plugin, or the VS Code CQL Plugin.
 Both plugins will enable you to author, validate, and execute FHIR-based eCQM content.

-For instructions on setting up your environment to use the Atom CQL Plugin, see the [Atom CQL Support Readme](https://github.com/cqframework/atom_cql_support/blob/master/README.md).
+NOTE: The Atom Editor is being sunsetted, as such we recommend use of the VS Code Plugin For instructions on setting up your environment to use the Atom CQL Plugin, see the [Atom CQL Support Readme](https://github.com/cqframework/atom_cql_support/blob/master/README.md).

 For instructions on setting up your environment to use the VS Code Plugin, see the [VS Code CQL Support Readme](https://github.com/cqframework/vscode-cql/blob/master/README.md)